tsupplis/cpm86-hacking/README.md

 - Aztec C 3.2 (Although Aztec C 4.10 (ANSI) cross compilation from DOS is better) (https://www.aztecmuseum.ca/compilers.htm)
 - Turbo Pascal 3.01A and Poly Pascal 3.1 (Turbo Pascal Sibling)
 - RASM86 Macro Assembler (http://www.cpm.z80.de/binary.html)
-- Microsoft Basic and Personal Basic Interpreters
+- Microsoft Basic (http://www.retroarchive.org/cpm/lang/lang.htm) and Personal Basic Interpreters (http://www.cpm.z80.de/binary.html)
 - PL/M-86 (Only cross compilation from DOS)

 DR tools are available through (http://www.cpm.z80.de/binary.html) and many other sources.
-I found the last release of Turbo Pascal and Poly Pascal:
+I found the last release of Turbo Pascal and Poly Pascal on a very exhaustive danish site focused on the RC700 series computers who are by the way also emulated by PCE.
+They are not PC compatible but both pascal are generic and work on the IBM PC based CP/M-86 family.
 - (https://rc700.dk/software.php?name=RC750_TurboPascal_v3.01a)
 - (https://rc700.dk/software.php?name=RC759_PolyPascal_v3.1)